Ex Astris Scientia

 A: I generally reply to every request.
 If you haven't received a reply, one of the following reasons may apply:

-3. Your e-mail account didn't work properly and my reply bounced off.
-I don't have the time to try everything again later.
-You have to make sure in advance that my message gets through.
-Sorry.
+- Your e-mail account didn't work properly and my reply bounced off.
+Please make sure in advance that my message gets through.

-4. Your e-mail account was configured in some way to recognize either my e-mail address or its subject or even every e-mail of unknown origin as spam.
+- Your e-mail account was configured in some way to recognize either my e-mail address or its subject or even every e-mail of unknown origin as spam.
 Even when prompted to do so, I will not manually confirm my e-mail address to your spam protection.
 You need to take care yourself that people can reply.
-My time wasted, but not my fault.

-5. Your message contained a worm-like file (e.g. .exe) or a spam-like subject phrase (especially with "adult" and financial language or ALLCAPS), and my filters have deleted it.
-Sorry, but not my fault.
+- Your message contained a suspicious file or a spam-like subject phrase, and my filters have deleted it.

 Q: Why are you sending spam mails from your domain(s)?

-A: I swear that I have never sent out any spam.
-Still, you may find "ex-astris-scientia.org" or any other reputable domain name in the header of spam mails as their alleged origin.
-This is because spammers have configured their SMTP servers to accept false sender e-mail addresses.
-The mail header, as the spam victim likely sees it, may pretend that it was sent from my e-mail server at ex-astris-scientia.org.
-In order to recognize the fraud it would be necessary to enable the display of the complete e-mail header, which hardly anyone does.
-It goes without saying that this spam practice is utterly criminal and will be punished.
+A: I swear that I have never sent out any spam and I will never do it.
+Still, you may find "ex-astris-scientia.org" (or any other reputable domain name) in the header of a spam mail as their alleged origin.
+This is because the SMTP protocol basically does not require authentication, and spammers may enter any unsuspicious e-mail address in the "From" field.
+The mail, as the spam recipient likely sees it, pretends that it was sent from my e-mail server at ex-astris-scientia.org.
+In order to recognize the e-mail spoofing it would be necessary to enable the display of the complete e-mail header, which hardly anyone does.
+It goes without saying that spamming with spoofed e-mails is utterly criminal and will be punished.
 I naturally take no responsibility for spam that pretends to have been sent out by me.
-I am sorry, but there is absolutely no technical possibility to put a stop to such criminal activities except for preventively killing all dumb assholes on this planet.
+There is absolutely no technical possibility for me to put a stop to such criminal activities except for preventively killing all dumb assholes on this planet.

 F: Das ist ja alles ganz schön.
 Aber warum nur auf englisch?